Dynatrace/Dynatrace-AppMon-Plugin-Ansible/README.md

 ## Requirements

-Download a Dynatrace Update from [community.dynatrace.com](https://community.dynatrace.com/community/display/DL/FastPacks+and+Plugins) and place the artifact in the role's ```files``` directory from where it will be picked up during the installation.
-Alternatively, you can make the Dynatrace Update available at an HTTP, HTTPS or FTP resource and point the installation script to the right location via the `dynatrace_plugin_file_url` attribute, see below.
+Download a Dynatrace AppMon Update from [community.dynatrace.com](https://community.dynatrace.com/community/display/DL/FastPacks+and+Plugins) and place the artifact in the role's ```files``` directory from where it will be picked up during the installation.
+Alternatively, you can make the Dynatrace AppMon Update available at an HTTP, HTTPS or FTP resource and point the installation script to the right location via the `dynatrace_plugin_file_url` attribute, see below.

 ## Role Variables